Secondus seeks tough sanctions against Indonesia

 National chairman of the Peoples Democratic Party, PDP, Prince Uche Secondus has called on the President Muhammadu Buhari-led government to apply the stiffest penalty against Indonesia over the humiliating treatment of a Nigerian diplomat by Indonesian security officials recently.

-Secondus who expressed deep discontent on the matter, charged the Nigeria government to waste no time in registering her dismay over the issue.
+Secondus who expressed deep discontent on the matter, charged the Nigerian government to waste no time in registering her dismay over the issue.

 In a statement signed by his media adviser, Ike Abonyi, Secondus said no Nigerian should receive dehumanizing treatment, more so to a diplomat who enjoys some privileges while on duty to any country.